Andrewsyl/222/README.md

 #### Testing

+* Structure the testing into Unit Tests and Functional Tests:
+* Unit Tests will test the Models and data being sent to them.
+* Functional tests will test the Views for nominal conditions (GET, POST, etc.) for a view function.
+Or any invalid data is passed to a view function.

-Use assert test for the Models to test data being saved to database is correct. e.g
+* Use the assert function for the Models to test data being saved to database is correct. e.g

 sensor = Sensor('Galway', 'Ireland')
 assert user.city == 'Galway'
 assert user.country != 'Ireland'

-*
-    GIVEN - what are the initial conditions for the test?
-    WHEN - what is occurring that needs to be tested?
-    THEN - what is the expected response?

 * Remove redundant code.
 Some tests are similar and could be combined using a loop.
-* Test data being stored in database